Glossary of Publishing Terms

 DISTRIBUTION

 1. Traditional publishers (all over the world) outsource book distribution to companies and wholesalers, for which they may pay 60% or more of the RRP.
-Distribution is easier for them due to being an established brand, and their many years of goodwill.
+Distribution is easier for them because they are an established brand and have many years of goodwill.

-2. Self-publishing companies do not hold stock, but use POD organisations like Lightning Resources for printing and like Ingrams as distributors, and charge all costs to the author.
+2. Self-publishing companies do not hold stock but use POD organisations like Lightning Resources for printing and Ingrams as distributors and charge all costs to the author.

 3. DIY publishers may employ local distributors to place books in shops, but that would mean they’d earn 60% less on every book sold.
 (Setting the right RRP is very important.)